coderelease2021/DeRDNet/README.md

 1. only sample data is provided right now with 200 cases
 2. 'python run.py' to test the DeRDNet
 3. 'python run_baseline.py' to test the baselines
+4. For each baseline model file under the 'baselines', there is a config file, please copy it to replace the content of the baseline/environment.py file to run the corresponding baseline